Battle of Glendale: Aftermath

-The battle was tactically inconclusive, although Lee failed to achieve his objective of preventing the Federal escape and crippling McClellan's army, if not destroying it.
+While the battle was tactically inconclusive, it was strategically a Federal victory: Lee failed to achieve his objective of preventing the Federal escape and crippling or destroying McClellan's army; conversely, in spite of heavy casualties, the Federal defenders withstood the Confederate assaults, allowing the bulk of the Army of the Potomac to pass safely through and successfully entrench at Malvern Hill.

 Longstreet's performance had been poor, sending in brigade after brigade in a piecemeal fashion, rather than striking with concentrated force in the manner for which he would be known later in the war.
 He also was not supported by Huger and Jackson, as Lee had planned.
 Instead of attacking, both generals merely kept their divisions on the north side of White Oak Swamp and launched no action other than an occasional artillery exchange.
 Union casualties were 3,797 (297 killed, 1,696 wounded, and 1,804 missing or captured).
 Confederate casualties were comparable in total—3,673 (638 killed, 2,814 wounded, and 221 missing)—but more than 40% higher in killed and wounded.
 Longstreet lost more than a quarter of his division.
 Union Generals Meade, Heintzelman, Sumner and Confederate Generals Joseph R. Anderson, Dorsey Pender, and Winfield S. Featherston were wounded.

 On the evening of June 30, McClellan, who had witnessed none of the fighting, wired the War Department: "My Army has behaved superbly and have done all that men could do.
 If none of us escape we shall at least have done honor to the country.
 I shall do my best to save the Army."
 He later requested 50,000 reinforcements (which the War Department had no chance of providing).
 "With them, I will retrieve our fortunes."
 McClellan has received significant criticism from historians about his detachment from the battle, sailing on the Galena out of touch while his men fought.